moorepants/me41055/content/pages/syllabus.rst

 in combination with your homework score.
 If the exam grade is better than the average homework grade, then the course grade is 100% from the exam.
-Homework scores can only be used to supplement your exam grade if the homeworks were completed in the same year as the exam is given.
+Homework scores can only be used to supplement your exam grade if the homeworks were completed in the same academic year as the exam is given.
 The rounding rules and grade calculations will follow the TU Delft exam regulations.

 Homework
    There will be 12 computational homework assignments (HW00 is not graded).